finbourne/lusid-sdk-java-preview/sdk/docs/SequencesApi.md

 # **next**
 > NextValueInSequenceResponse next(scope, code, batch)

-[EXPERIMENTAL] Next: Get next values from sequence
+[EARLY ACCESS] Next: Get next values from sequence

 Get the next set of values from a specified sequence